iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 # Building Blocks

-> Iter8 defines a Kubernetes resource called **Experiment** that automates SLO validation, A/B(/n) testing experiments.
-During an experiment, Iter8 can compare multiple versions, and find, & safely promote the **winning version (winner)** based on business rewards or performance metrics like latency and error-rate.
+> Iter8 defines a Kubernetes resource called **Experiment** that automates a variety of release engineering and experimentation strategies for Kubernetes applications.

-> As part of an experiment, Iter8 can enable powerful **traffic engineering** features such as dark launches, progressive traffic shifting, traffic mirroring, user segmentation, and session affinity.

-We now introduce the building blocks of an Iter8 experiment.
+We introduce the building blocks of an Iter8 experiment below.

 ***

+## Applications and Versions
+Iter8 defines an application very broadly as anything that can be instantiated (run) on Kubernetes, which can be versioned, and for which metrics can be collected.
+Examples of applications and versions are given below.

+1. A Kubernetes service whose versions correspond to `deployments`.
+2. A Kubernetes service whose versions correspond to `statefulsets`.
+3. A Knative service whose versions correspond to `revisions`.
+4. A KFServing inference service, whose versions correspond to model `revisions`.
+5. A distributed application whose versions correspond to Helm `releases`.

 ## Objectives